 Some implementations have a special "all pass" tag value that allows the dereference to proceed regardless of the color of the underlying cacheline.
 Furthermore, some compilers are expected to "decay" pointer tags to this all-pass value in some circumstances.
 However, compilers must take care because unconditionally decaying such a tag in a CAS loop can cause the CAS to unconditionally fail.
-Given the resulting hangs, compilers that carelessly decay tags must be considered to be bug-ridden. @@@ Need to check with the MTE guys. @@@
+Given the resulting hangs, compilers that carelessly decay tags must be considered to be bug-ridden.
+And in fact, the closest LLVM comes to decaying tags is the use of stack-offset memory-reference instructions, which ignore tags.
+Of course, these instructions are used only when the compiler knows that the pointer references the stack, and this technique is therefore not visible to user code, in particular, this technique does not affect pointer comparisons.